flatsurf/exact-real/README.conda.md

 conda config --add channels flatsurf
 ```

-Once the `flatsurf` channel has been enabled, `libexactreal` can be installed with:
+Once the `flatsurf` channel has been enabled, `libexactreal, pyexactreal` can be installed with:

 ```
-conda install libexactreal
+conda install libexactreal pyexactreal
 ```

 It is possible to list all of the versions of `libexactreal` available on your platform with: